Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ```
 Expresses the range `{0, 0.5, 1, 1.5, 2}`, with `1` being the value on initialization.

 We usually do not need to create our own `Adjustment`, rather, it is provided by a number of widgets which use it to select their value.
-Notably, if the `Adjustment` is modified, that widgets value is modified, and if the widget is modified, the adjustment is too.
+Notably, if the `Adjustment` is modified, that widget appearance is modified, and if the widget is modified, the adjustment is, too.

-Adjustment has two signals:
+`Adjustment` has two signals:

 ```@eval
 using mousetrap